jakob-bauer/partialflow/README.md

-**PartialFlow** is a lightweight extension to [TensorFlow](https://www.tensorflow.org) that simplifies the training of large computational graphs on graphic cards with limited memory resources.
-It allows you to **trade off** additional computation **time** for lower **memory** consumption.
+**PartialFlow** is a lightweight extension to [TensorFlow](https://www.tensorflow.org) that simplifies the training of large neural networks on graphic cards with limited memory resources.
+It allows to **trade off** additional computation **time** for lower **memory** consumption.

 PartialFlow was primarily designed with back-propagation on neural networks in mind.
 It therefore assumes